Clearlingo Editing and Proofreading

 Picture

-However, to make your writing look professional, there are some style decisions you will need to make when writing in New Zealand English text, so we’ll have a look at what the options are.
+However, to make your writing look professional, there are some style decisions you will need to make when writing in New Zealand English text, so let's have a look at what the options are.

-As always, rule number one is to be consistent within a document, and even across all your writing.
-It doesn’t look professional, and can cause confusion, if you have, for example, 9 am in one place, but
+As always, rule number 1 is to be consistent – both within a document and across all your writing.
+For example, it doesn’t look professional, and can cause confusion, if you have 9 am in one place but 9 a.m. in another.

 And just to make it confusing (or, maybe, simpler), the term abbreviation is often used as an overall term for all the definitions – which is what I will do in this article to simplify things.